- This event has passed.

 Many schools and districts are planning to integrate STEM and coding into their programs to ensure their students are well educated and prepared for impactful careers in the future.
 In fact, many schools have already seen immediate impact on students’ learning, attendance, and engagement by implementing STEM into their curriculum.
 The challenge, however, is finding the budget to fund and scale these programs.

-In this edWebinar, Dr. Azadeh Jamalian, Head of Education Strategy at littleBits, will discuss best practices on applying for STEM and coding grants.
-She will provide:
+In this edWebinar, Dr. Azadeh Jamalian, Head of Education Strategy at littleBits, discuss best practices on applying for STEM and coding grants.
+She provides:

 - A review of different types of grants educators can apply for

 - Steps involved in applying and receiving the grants